-This ICS cybersecurity course is useful for Automation, Instrumentation, Control Systems, Electrical Engineers who work with DCS/PLC/SCADA/SIS systems and also for IT Cybersecurity Professionals, who need to understand the security aspects of these systems.
+This industrial cyber security certification course is useful for Automation, Instrumentation, Control Systems, Electrical Engineers who work with DCS/PLC/SCADA/SIS systems and also for IT Cybersecurity Professionals, who need to understand the security aspects of these systems.
 Out of all the training courses out there, this is the only one that covers everything at a very affordable price!
-The course consists of the following modules.
-Every module needs to be studied in order to pass the certification exam.

 1. Overview of Industrial Automation & Control Systems (DCS / PLC / SCADA /SIS).

 Industrial Control Systems (ICS for short) refer to those Instrumentation, Control Systems and Automation systems that monitor and control industrial plants and processes such as Oil Platforms, Oil and Gas processing facilities, Power Generation plants, Chemical plants, Petrochemical manufacturing plants, textile plants, Electrical Distribution Grids, Ships, Terminal Automation Systems, Steel Plants, Pharmaceutical manufacturing and formulation plants, Food and Beverage industries, Water and Wastewater treatment plants, oil and gas pipelines, pumping stations, solar power plants, nuclear power plants, nuclear fuel reprocessing facilities and many more.